-You must also specify whether the Z value applies to the antenna's reference point (ARP) or L1 phase centre.
-To specify ARP, you must select an antenna model whe you add the remote GPB file to the project.
-In this case, the antenna model's offset value is applied to the Z value to raise the Z value to the L1 phase centre.
+You must also specify whether the Z value applies to the antenna's reference point (ARP) or L1 phase center.
+To specify ARP, you must select an antenna model when you add the remote GPB file to the project.
+In this case, the antenna model's offset value is applied to the Z value to raise the Z value to the L1 phase center.

-Save lever arms for future access with the Favorites button
+Save lever arms for future access using the Favorites button.